Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Model and Methods

 The homogeneous state $\phi=0$ is unstable to small perturbations and a linear stability yields that perturbations of the form $\delta\phi(k,t) \exp(ikx)$ evolve as

 which reveals that $\forall~|k| < 1$ the perturbations grow in an oscillatory manner.
 The behaviour of the system depends on $\alpha$, domain length $L$, and the choice of boundary conditions.
-In this manuscript, we systematically study the phase-behaviour of \cref{eq:nrch} with varying strength of nonreciprocity $(\alpha)$ for various domain sizes $(L)$ and boundary conditions.
-We consider three different kinds of boundary conditions that are relevant to the phenomenon of phase separation \cite{rodrigues1989}: \begin{enumerate}[label={(\roman*)}] \item Periodic boundary conditions (P-BC), where \item No-flux boundary conditions (N-BC), where \item Dirichlet boundary conditions (D-BC), where \end{enumerate}
+We systematically study the phase-behaviour of \cref{eq:nrch} with varying strength of nonreciprocity $(\alpha)$ for various domain sizes $(L)$ and boundary conditions.
+We consider three different kinds of boundary conditions that are relevant to the phenomenon of phase separation~\cite{rodrigues1989}: \begin{enumerate}[label={(\roman*)}] \item Periodic boundary conditions (P-BC), where